thegaribov/kanbaan-board/README.md

 # Additional Notes:
 - If you want to add your smtp email credentials you can do this by changing env file in `_development/envs/web.env`
+- Please don't forget to enable low-level application security from your host
+- By default by test email account will be used